-- 1. supports the mandate issued at the Nice European Council stipulating that a further intergovernmental conference should address: - how to establish and monitor a more precise delimitation of powers between the European Union and the Member States, reflecting the principle of subsidiarity; - the status of the Charter of Fundamental Rights of the European Union, proclaimed in Nice, in accordance with the conclusions of the European Council in Cologne; - a simplification of the Treaties with a view to making them clearer and better understood without changing their meaning; - the role of national parliaments in the European architecture. - 2. points out that the 2004 intergovernmental conference must adapt the division of responsibilities that has been shaped over time between the European Union and the Member States to the requirements of the 21st century, in particular the challenges of globalisation and enlargement; - 3. draws attention to the fact that enlargement, and the almost doubling of the number of Member States, will considerably alter the nature of the European Union and that accession of the twelve "first and second wave" candidate countries will increase the EU's population by a third and its area by half; - 4. points out that enlargement will considerably widen existing and particularly economic differences and make for much greater social and cultural diversity; - 5. calls for a debate on what tasks an EU of currently 15 and later more than 25 Member States is to, and can, perform jointly; - 6. is convinced that EU enlargement must go hand in hand with a concentration of the Union's tasks on genuinely European challenges for which the European Union is to be provided with the requisite set of tools; - 7. highlights the following goals for the 2004 intergovernmental conference:
+- 1. supports the mandate issued at the Nice European Council stipulating that a further intergovernmental conference should address: - how to establish and monitor a more precise delimitation of powers between the European Union and the Member States, reflecting the principle of subsidiarity; - the status of the Charter of Fundamental Rights of the European Union, proclaimed in Nice, in accordance with the conclusions of the European Council in Cologne; - a simplification of the Treaties with a view to making them clearer and better understood without changing their meaning; - the role of national parliaments in the European architecture. - 2. points out that the 2004 intergovernmental conference must adapt the division of responsibilities between the European Union and the Member States as defined by the Treaties, to the requirements of the 21st century, in particular the challenges of globalisation and enlargement; - 3. draws attention to the fact that enlargement, and the almost doubling of the number of Member States, will considerably alter the nature of the European Union and that accession of the twelve candidate countries will increase the European Union's population by a third and its area by half; - 4. points out that enlargement will considerably widen existing economic, social and territorial differences in the enlarged Union and make for much greater social and cultural diversity; - 5. calls for a debate on what tasks an European Union of currently 15 and later more than 25 Member States is to, and can, perform jointly; - 6. is convinced that European Union enlargement must go hand in hand with a concentration of the Union's tasks on genuinely European challenges for which the European Union is to be provided with the requisite set of tools; - 7. nevertheless advocates broadening these four topics by including them within other, more open-ended, issues.
+The new intergovernmental conference cannot be framed without a clear vision of the aims to be pursued in an enlarged Europe, and of how the responsibilities which flow from them should be organised.
+The Laeken terms of reference should therefore include among the issues for discussion in the run-up to 2004 the question of how to promote a sustainable, solidarity-based development model which opens the way to further progress towards the goal of economic, social and territorial cohesion and establishes a more participatory model of governance; - 8. highlights the following goals for the 2004 intergovernmental conference: